- Call us today on:

 0161 785 3500

-Employers need to ensure their and their employees’ output on social media is appropriate both in and out of work hours.
+Employers need to ensure the businesses own and their employees’ output on Social Media is appropriate both in and out of work hours.

 Review your social media activity: what risks does it pose to your business?
-If necessary, speak to an external expert and your insurance provider.
+If necessary, speak to an external expert.

 Prepare and introduce a social media policy that is tailored to your business.
 Set up a system to ensure this policy is reviewed annually.
 Separately review the risks for every social media campaign you run.

 A social media policy might include, for example, rules providing for:

 - no personal social media usage during working hours;